GoogleCloudDataproc/initialization-actions/gcs/CONFIGURATION.md

     The PKCS12 (p12) certificate file of the service account used for GCS access when `fs.gs.auth.service.account.enable` is `true`.

-    The following properties are required when fs.gs.auth.service.account.enable is false.
+    The following properties are required when
+    `fs.gs.auth.service.account.enable` is `false`.

 *   `fs.gs.auth.client.id` (not set by default)